 - This method should only be practiced if your street does not generally have flooding problems.

-- Make sure your discharge hose is long enough to reach the curb as to prevent erosion of the soil.
+- Make sure your discharge hose is long enough to reach the curb as to prevent erosion of any soil or damage to landscaping.

-- Please do not disturb or flood your neighbors when practicing this method.
+- Please do not disturb or flood your neighbors when using this method.

 If you have any further questions contact Environmental Compliance at:

 (480) 503-6243 or Environmental.Compliance@gilbertaz.gov